 eBay Inc. is among the major players in the global e-commerce industry.
 The company’s success represents strategic effectiveness in solving challenges in the online business environment.
-Some of the major challenges are identified in this Five Forces Analysis of eBay’s online trading platform business.
+Major challenges are identified in this Five Forces analysis of eBay’s online trading platform business.
 Michael E. Porter’s Five Forces analysis model is an external analysis tool that identifies competitive forces and their intensities linked to business performance in the industry environment.
-In this case, the Five Forces analysis of eBay Inc. encompasses the effects of competitive rivalry, the bargaining power of customers/buyers, the bargaining power of suppliers, the threat of substitutes/substitution, and the threat of new entry on the online marketplace, classifieds, and ticket exchange industry environment.
-For example, the low cost of new entry is an external factor that threatens the company’s market share of consumers and sellers. eBay’s management must implement strategies that consider the external factors identified in this Five Forces analysis of the online business.
+In this case, the Five Forces analysis of eBay Inc. encompasses the effects of competitive rivalry, the bargaining power of customers/buyers, the bargaining power of suppliers, the threat of substitutes/substitution, and the threat of new entry in the online marketplace industry environment.
+For example, the low cost of new entry is an external factor that threatens the company’s market share of buyers and sellers. eBay’s management must implement strategies that consider the external factors identified in this Five Forces analysis of the online business.

-A Porter’s Five Forces analysis of eBay Inc. informs managers and investors about pertinent external factors in the e-commerce industry environment.
+This Five Forces analysis of eBay Inc. informs managers and investors about pertinent external factors in the e-commerce industry environment.
 These external factors present issues that the company must strategically address.
-For example, high-intensity competition may warrant changes in eBay’s marketing mix or 4Ps to attract and retain consumers and vendors to the company’s trading websites.
+High-intensity competition may warrant changes in eBay’s marketing mix or 4Ps to attract and retain buyers and vendors.
 It is prudent that the company’s managers utilize the results of this external analysis to guide strategy formulation in the multinational business.

 Summary & Recommendations: Five Forces Analysis of eBay Inc.

 Summary.
-The results of this Porter’s Five Forces analysis of eBay reveal that competition or competitive rivalry, and the bargaining power of customers or buyers are the most significant external forces in the e-commerce industry environment.
-However, each of the other forces has a moderate impact on the global business.
-Thus, all of the five forces are major considerations in eBay’s strategic management decisions.
-The company has the capabilities to withstand these forces through competitive advantages (Read: SWOT Analysis of eBay Inc.).
-However, strong competition could erode the company’s market share.
+The results of this Five Forces analysis of eBay reveal that competition or competitive rivalry, and the bargaining power of customers or buyers are the most significant external forces in the e-commerce industry environment.
+The other forces moderately impact the multinational e-commerce business.
+Thus, all the five forces are major considerations in eBay’s strategic management decisions.
+The company has the capabilities to withstand these forces through the competitive advantages enumerated in the SWOT analysis of eBay Inc. However, strong competition can erode the company’s market share.
 It is essential that eBay’s generic strategy for competitive advantage and intensive strategies for growth address the external factors responsible for these forces.
 In summary, this Five Forces analysis establishes the following intensities of the forces that influence eBay’s external business environment:

 Recommendations.
 Based on the results of this analysis of eBay Inc. through Porter’s Five Forces analysis model, a recommendation is to build competitive advantages through innovation.
 Innovation enables companies to compete in the e-commerce industry.
-Effective innovation for product improvement or development can increase market share and help fulfill eBay’s corporate mission and vision statements.
-For example, a higher innovation rate can increase the company’s online marketplace effectiveness.
+Effective innovation for product improvement or development can increase the market share and help fulfill eBay’s corporate mission statement and corporate vision statement.
+A higher innovation rate can increase the company’s online marketplace effectiveness.
 Another recommendation is to develop more strategic partnerships with third parties, such as courier companies.
 This recommendation addresses the strong bargaining power of customers by improving service reliability.
 Also, such strategic partnerships partly deal with the moderate bargaining power of suppliers identified in this external analysis.
 Furthermore, this Five Forces analysis of eBay Inc. requires that the company’s strategies address the threats of substitution and new entry.
 Continuing development of services is recommended to overcome these threats.
-For instance, a broader set of services can increase the attractiveness of eBay’s online marketplace, classifieds websites, and ticket exchange services.
+For instance, a broader set of services can increase the attractiveness of eBay’s online marketplace.

 This aspect of Porter’s Five Forces analysis model assesses the degree of competition among firms in the industry.
-In this case of eBay Inc., the external analysis considers competitive rivalry with firms involved in e-commerce.
+In the case of eBay Inc., the external analysis considers competitive rivalry with firms involved in e-commerce.
 These firms can hinder the company’s growth.
-The following external factors are the main contributors to the strong intensity of competition against eBay:
+The following external factors are the main contributors to the strong intensity of competition with eBay:

 - Large population of firms (strong force)

 This Five Forces analysis considers the large population of firms in the industry.
-This factor leads to tough competition among firms like eBay Inc. For example, the company needs to compete against major e-commerce firms like Amazon, Etsy, and Walmart (Walmart Marketplace), as well as many smaller firms that have online retail/auction operations.
+This factor leads to tough competition with eBay Inc. The company competes with e-commerce service providers, like Amazon, Walmart Marketplace, and Meta’s Facebook Marketplace.
 This external analysis also identifies low switching costs as an external factor that contributes to the strong intensity of competitive rivalry in eBay’s industry environment.
 Low switching costs are the low costs or barriers that customers (consumers and sellers) experience when they switch from one service provider to another, such as when they move from eBay to Amazon.
-This Porter’s Five Forces analysis considers such external factor as an intensifier of the force of competition in the online trading industry environment.
+This Five Forces analysis considers such an external factor as an intensifier of the force of competition in the online trading industry environment.
 In addition, low differentiation in quality reflects similarities among the quality levels of available online trading services.
-For instance, the quality of eBay’s classifieds services is similar to the quality of competitors’ services.
+For instance, the quality of eBay’s e-commerce services is similar to the quality of competitors’ services.
 This condition makes it easy for customers to transfer from one firm to another, thereby strengthening the force of competitive rivalry.
-Thus, this aspect of the Five Forces analysis of eBay Inc. stresses the importance of competition in shaping management and strategies for growing multinational e-commerce business operations.
+Thus, this aspect of the Five Forces analysis of eBay Inc. stresses the importance of competition in shaping strategic management for growing multinational e-commerce business operations.

 In this aspect of Porter’s Five Forces analysis model, the influence of customers on the e-commerce industry environment is examined.
-In eBay’s case, the customers are consumers and sellers who use the company’s online trading websites and related services.
-Customers’ rate of use of such services affects the strategic management success of the company and its subsidiaries like Kijiji and StubHub. eBay Inc.’s customers have strong bargaining power, which is based on the following external factors and their intensities in impacting the international business:
+In eBay’s case, the customers are buyers/shoppers and sellers who use the company’s online trading websites and related services.
+Customers’ rate of use of such services affects the strategic management success of the company and its subsidiaries. eBay’s customers have strong bargaining power over the international business, based on the following external factors and their impact intensities:

 - High quality of information (strong force)

-The aforementioned low switching costs in this Porter’s Five Forces analysis are also a representation of customers’ bargaining power.
-For example, because of this external factor, consumers and vendors can easily use Amazon instead of eBay.
-This condition intensifies the bargaining power of buyers or customers.
-In relation, this external analysis considers high price sensitivity, which is the degree of customers’ response to changes in prices.
-For instance, if eBay increases the prices of its online marketplace services, customers are likely to consider using the services of Amazon or other prominent online trading platforms instead.
+The low switching costs in this Five Forces analysis represent customers’ bargaining power.
+Because of this external factor, buyers and vendors can easily use Amazon instead of eBay.
+This condition intensifies the bargaining power of customers.
+This external analysis also considers high price sensitivity, which is the degree of customers’ response to changes in prices.
+For example, if eBay increases the prices of its online marketplace services, customers are likely to consider using the services of Amazon or other prominent online trading platforms instead.
 This external factor contributes to the strong intensity of the bargaining power of customers in the industry environment.
-Also, access to high quality of information regarding online retail/auction and related services is identified in this Five Forces analysis as a contributor to customers’ strong bargaining power.
-This external factor is partly based on the availability of information through the Internet, as well as other technological trends enumerated in the PESTEL/PESTLE analysis of eBay Inc. Such information empowers customers in shifting from the company to competitors.
-The combined effect of the external factors in this aspect of the Five Forces analysis creates the strong bargaining power of customers. eBay Inc.’s corporate social responsibility (CSR) strategy helps counteract this force by attracting customers through suitable management approaches for enhancing the image of the global business.
+Moreover, access to high-quality information regarding online retail/auction services is identified in this Five Forces analysis as a contributor to customers’ strong bargaining power.
+This external factor is partly based on the availability of information through the Internet, as well as the technological trends enumerated in the PESTLE/PESTEL analysis of eBay Inc. Information empowers customers in shifting from the company to competitors.
+The combined effect of the external factors in this aspect of the Five Forces analysis creates the strong bargaining power of customers. eBay’s corporate social responsibility (CSR) strategy helps counteract this force by attracting customers through management approaches for enhancing the image of the global business.

 Bargaining Power of eBay’s Suppliers (Moderate Force)

-This aspect of the Porter’s Five Forces analysis model considers suppliers’ impact on the industry environment. eBay Inc.’s strategic management, in this external analysis case, must account for how suppliers influence the multinational business through its supply chain.
+This aspect of Porter’s Five Forces analysis model considers suppliers’ impact on the industry environment. eBay’s strategic management, in this external analysis case, must account for how suppliers influence the multinational business through its supply chain.
 As an online trading service provider, the company’s supply chain involves information technologies used to maintain trading services.
 For example, online servers are among the technologies that eBay procures from its suppliers.
-Merchants/sellers who use the company’s websites provide goods, but they are customers and not suppliers because the company does not utilize such goods in providing online retail/auction, classifieds, and ticket exchange services.
+Merchants/sellers who use the company’s websites provide goods, but they are customers and not suppliers because the company does not utilize such goods in providing online retail/auction services.
 In this Five Forces analysis, the moderate intensity of the bargaining power of eBay’s suppliers is based on the following external factors:

 - Suppliers’ moderate population (moderate force)